Parish Representatives - very important links into the Cathedral

 may always be both positive and pleasing, and also spiritual and uplifting.

 We have now had several 'get togethers' for Parish Representatives in the Cathedral when we were all able to get to know each other and the Cathedral Staff.
 We were also able to enjoy the wonderful Visitors Experience and to taste the goodies on offer in the Mezzanine Café.
-At one of the gatherings the Dean, Justin Welby, took the opportunity to tell us what ideas he had concerning the Cathedral and its role in the Diocese.
+At one of the gatherings the Dean, Pete Wilcox outlined the current Cathedral strategy and introduced us to the Strategic Plan of 2013.